 You can buy Pigeon for a slightly lower price when compared to Prestige.
 The price depends on the size of the pressure cooker.
 A pressure cooker with more quarts will cost you more.

 I recommend that most people buy the 4-quart size of either brand because it accommodates singles and couples.
 At the same time, small families can use it for one-course meals.

 Most people know Prestige better than Pigeon.
 Because of that, some of the pressure cookers from Prestige will cost slightly more because of demand.
-Prestige sells its pressure cookers as either stainless steel or aluminum.
+Prestige sells its pressure cookers in either stainless steel or aluminum.
 If you want the budget price, pick aluminum.

 Quality: Who Wins?

 Prestige earned its reputation for selling reliable and durable pressure cookers.
 American brands have long held a strong reputation for quality products that last.
-The stainless steel pressure cookers from Prestige look, feel and deliver on quality.
+The stainless steel pressure cookers from Prestige look, feel, and deliver on quality.

 They use high-quality materials that show in the design and use of the product.
 Prestige boldly claims that they source only from the best stainless steel materials.

 How does Pigeon compare?
 Compared to Prestige, Pigeon doesn’t measure up to the same quality standards.
 To be clear, you receive good quality, but Prestige steals the show in this category.
 You have a reason that Prestige costs more than Pigeon.
 They provide better quality and have a strong business brand.